 Section 8 of this bill requires the juvenile court to hold an expedited hearing to determine whether a child is competent upon receipt of the required written reports from all experts appointed by the juvenile court.
 Section 9 of this bill authorizes the juvenile court to consider information relevant to the determination of the competence of a child and information elicited from the child only for certain purposes.
+Section 9 also provides that any statement made by a child during the course of an evaluation by an expert appointed by the juvenile court is not admissible as evidence: (1) on the issue of guilt in a delinquency proceeding, unless the child introduces the statement as evidence on the issue of guilt first; or (2) in any criminal proceeding, unless the child introduces the statement as evidence first.
 Under section 10 of this bill, after the juvenile court considers the written reports of the appointed experts, any additional written reports, and testimony and other evidence presented at the hearing, the juvenile court must determine whether the child is competent.
 If the juvenile court determines that the child is incompetent, the juvenile court is required to make certain additional determinations and issue all necessary and appropriate recommendations and orders.